Beetroot Powder for Ironman: The 5-Day Loading Protocol: The Short Answer

 Ironman and 70.3 triathlon present a different physiological challenge than a 5K or a 40-minute criterium.
 You are racing for 4 to 17 hours.
 Gut tolerance at race intensity is a genuine variable.
 The nitrate loading protocol that works for a 10K runner needs to be adapted for a full-day effort.

 This post covers the specific nitrate loading approach for long-course triathlon, including the rationale for extending the loading window to 5 days, the second-dose protocol for events exceeding 5 hours, and why the source of your nitrate matters more in Ironman racing than in shorter events.
+For a fully personalized version of this timeline built around your own wave start and expected finish time, run the Race Blueprint tool, which converts this protocol into a countdown checklist.

 Why Nitrate Matters Differently in Long-Course Triathlon